Platzi: Courses

 The platform uses video and interactive lessons to teach tangible skills rather than academic education, in Spanish, English and Portuguese.
 Platzi creates the courses, hires instructors and does the recording of the lessons.
 Many instructors are not professional teachers, but subject matter experts and professionals in the field they are teaching about, like YC's Sam Altman, Wufoo's Kevin Hale and Moz's co-founder Rand Fishkin.
 A sampling of courses available as of 2018 were Programming Foundations, Internet Of Things, Mathematics for Programming, Facebook Ads Platform, Google Cloud Platform, IBM Cloud, Interface Design, and Development with Unity.

 Platzi has also created employee training courses for corporations, including Microsoft, IBM, Facebook and Google.
 It has also launched free educational campaigns during elections to provide voters with information about the different parties, issues, and candidates, in addition to days on which anyone can use their lessons for free.
 In 2015 Platzi began offering English lessons.
 In addition to its courses, Platzi runs conferences and news broadcast channels for the tech world.

 Students

 As of 2017 the platform had about 370,000 students, mainly in Mexico, Colombia, Spain, and the United States.
 In 2018 the platform had 600,000 students.
 As of 2019 the platform had more than one million students, 150,000 of which were located in Colombia, and the rest in other countries.
 Those that complete Platzi courses receive a certificate; the platform has a 70% completion rate among its students.

 In 2019, Platzi launched 1,000 scholarships in collaboration with Facebook for Brazilian, Colombian and Mexican students from underrepresented populations in technology.
 It also launched 3,000 scholarships for Colombians in poverty with the Ministry of Technology of Colombia.

-Leadership
+Administration

 Christian Van Der Henst is the COO and became the president of Platzi in 2015.
 The CEO of the company is co-founder Freddy Vega.